LuccaMenegatti/miniblog-react.js/README.md

 # Technologies used in the project

-Firebase
+-Firebase
-React Hooks
+-React Hooks
-React Components
+-React Components

-#Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).